August 23, 2022

 Complete Guide to Shocking Dental Unit Waterlines

-When you started your journey in dentistry, you probably didn’t know you were entering an epic, grueling battle against infection.
+When you started your journey in dentistry, you probably didn’t know you were entering an epic, climactic battle against infection.
 Well, if you didn’t know yet, we’re telling you now.

 Welcome to the fight.